ibexa/documentation-user/docs/site_organization/organizing_the_content.md

 ### URL wildcards

-With wildcards, you can replace a portion of the URL address for many content items at the same time, for example, to shorten the path, or to make the path meaningful for the readers.
+With wildcards, you can replace a portion of the URL address for many Content items at the same time, for example, to shorten the path, or to make the path meaningful for the readers.

 ![URL wildcards tab](img/3_1_URL_Wildcards_sm.png)